-The Joseph A. Unanue Latino Institute was created through a generous gift from our benefactors Mr. and Mrs. Joseph and Carmen Ana Unanue.
-Built on a rich legacy of service to the Seton Hall Latino community, the Joseph A. Latino Institute had its genesis as the Puerto Rican Institute, founded in the early 1970’s.
-Back then and now, our Catholic faith leads us as we aim to fulfill two intertwined missions, that of service and scholarship.
-The Institute offers excellent programs, available to all Seton Hall undergraduate and graduate students (scholarships only).
+The Joseph A. Unanue Latino Institute was created through a generous gift from our benefactors Mr. and Mrs. Joseph and Carmen Ana Unanue in 2005.
+Our Catholic faith leads us as we aim to fulfill two intertwined missions, that of service and scholarship.
+The Institute offers excellent programs, available to all Seton Hall undergraduate and graduate students.

 Ana Campoverde, M.P.A

 Executive Director, Joseph A. Unanue Latino Institute